Garlic cheese bread is easy to make and even easier to eat. And this recipe is going to change the game for you.

 Now take a spatula or spoon and spread the mayonnaise mixture on both halves of the bread.
 Make sure to spread the mixture all the way to the edges or they will burn.
 Here's how it looks with one half coated in the mayonnaise mixture and the other half with just the butter so far:

 - Pull the ends of the foil together to cover the garlic cheese bread.
 Bake for ten minutes, then remove from the oven and open the tin foil.
-Add the shredded parmesan and bake for about another 5 minutes (uncovered), or until the cheese is slightly golden and bubbly.
+Add the grated parmesan and bake for about another 5 minutes (uncovered), or longer until the cheese is slightly golden and bubbly.
 Like this:

 For the last minute or two, you can also turn your oven to broil to get a crispier result!